Pear Tree Polaris Foreign Value Fund

 2. Expense Ratio (Net)

-Net Expense Ratio is the total annual operating expense from the class of shares of the funds stated as a percent of the fund's total net assets as disclosed in the fund’s most recent prospectus after any fee waiver and/or expense reimbursements that will reduce any fund operating expenses until July 31, 2024 for all funds except Pear Tree Polaris International Opportunities Fund whose net expense ratio will expire on September 30, 2024.
+Net Expense Ratio is the total annual operating expense from the class of shares of the funds stated as a percent of the fund's total net assets as disclosed in the fund’s most recent prospectus after any fee waiver and/or expense reimbursements that will reduce any fund operating expenses until July 31, 2025 for all funds except, Polaris International Opportunities Institutional and R6, Polaris Small Cap Institutional and R6 and Quality R6.
+For these fund classes the fee waiver and/or expense reimbursements that will reduce any fund operating expenses will be in effect until October 31, 2025.

 Risk Disclosure